shuaiOKshuai/meta-tail2vec/README.md

 # Towards Locality-Aware Meta-Learning of Tail Node Embeddings on Networks

-This repository is the implementation (in tensorflow) of [Towards Locality-Aware Meta-Learning of Tail Node Embeddings on Networks](), which is published in CIKM-20.
+This repository is the implementation (in tensorflow) of our paper [Towards Locality-Aware Meta-Learning of Tail Node Embeddings on Networks](), which is published in CIKM-20.

 ## Requirements